Safeguarding and Child Protection

 - Put the date and timings on the record, sign it, and give it to a Designated Safeguarding Lead (DSL) as soon as reasonably possible.

-The Deputy DSLs are Richard Simpson (Deputy Headteacher), Macala Graham (Family Support) and Nicky Craft (School Business Manager).
+The Deputy DSLs are Richard Simpson (Deputy Headteacher), Macala Graham (Family Liaison Officer) and Nicky Craft (School Business Manager)

 The Isle of Wight Safeguarding Children Partnership co-ordinates and ensures the effectiveness of their member agencies in safeguarding children.
 Keeping children safe is everybody's responsibility.
 The IOWSCP website brings together information for children, parents and carers and practitioners who work with children and families.
 This section is aimed at parents/carers with children of all ages who would like more information or support regarding a range of issues surrounding children today.